wencov/flight/README.md

 **Stretch Goals:**
 - Using both DirectQuery and Import data sources to build a composite dimensional model
-  - As csv file is not a [supported date source](https://docs.microsoft.com/en-us/power-bi/power-bi-data-sources) by DirectQuery, composite model is not implemented in this iteration.
+  - As csv file is not a [supported data source](https://docs.microsoft.com/en-us/power-bi/power-bi-data-sources) by DirectQuery, composite model is not implemented in this iteration.
 Import is also the recommended storage mode in this use case, as DirectQuery relies on high performance data source

 - Use of aggregates/aggregation tables to support visual performance;
   - Flight volume by airport is aggregated on `origin` and `destination` tables in order to define and visualize major airports

 - Setup for Row Level Security in PBI
   - [Row-level security (RLS)](https://docs.microsoft.com/en-us/power-bi/service-admin-rls) is implemented.
 A role called `Delta` is created to view only `DL` coded flights (Delta Air Lines)

+## Bonus:
+A simple exponential smoothing time series model is implemented in a Jupyter [notebook](tsa.ipynb) to analyze and predict the on-time performance of Alaska Airlines AS306 from Seattle (SEA) to San Francisco (SFO) in 2015.
+The following skills are demonstrated
+- Data wrangling
+- Data profiling
+- Imputation method
+- Visualization
+- Statistical modeling
+- Object-oriented programing in Python
+- Markdown and LaTex math